Are you unable to concentrate and focus while studying?

 Having little coupons for yourself to redeem treats for your hard work can be a great tool.
 Every time you have completed a goal, take one of the coupons and redeem your prize.
 Lining up rewards is a great way to give yourself something to look forward to and sets you up in your quest on how to concentrate better.

 You do not want your goals to be too easy, but you also do not want to make them so difficult that you cannot achieve them and feel super stressed.
 You want your goals to be a mixture of general and specific.
 For example, for general goals, you may decide to “study for four hours every day”.
 A specific goal may be to “review yesterday’s notes from a specific subject today”.
+For example, during our biology tuition lessons in Singapore, we frequently reward our top students in quizzes with a small prize!

 13. Make and Review Flashcards